kdavies4/ModelicaRes/README.md

 **Python utilities to set up and analyze Modelica simulation experiments**

-ModelicaRes is a free, open-source tool to conveniently manage [Modelica] simulations, interpret results, and create publishable figures in [Python].
+ModelicaRes is a free, open-source tool to manage [Modelica] simulations, interpret results, and create publishable figures in [Python].
 It is possible to
 - auto-generate simulation scripts,
 - browse data,
 - perform custom calculations,